KatVolkova/study-cards-frontend/README.md

 ## Overview

 **StudyCards** is a web-based application designed to help users study and retain information more efficiently using digital flashcards.
-It offers a simple, intuitive, and responsive interface where users can create, organize, review, and track their learning progress.

-The platform is suitable for students, lifelong learners, and anyone aiming to improve their knowledge retention.
+It offers a simple, intuitive, and responsive interface where users can create, organize, review, and track their learning progress.The app is suitable for anyone aiming to improve their knowledge retention.
-StudyCards focuses on delivering a distraction-free and user-friendly study experience while setting a foundation for more advanced features like spaced repetition and learning analytics.

 Key highlights include:

 - Secure user registration and login system
 - Personalized dashboard for quick access to learning tools
 - Ability to create, edit, delete, and filter flashcards
-- Review mode with instant feedback and progress tracking
+- Review mode with instant results and progress tracking
 - Full responsiveness across mobile, tablet, and desktop devices
-- Clean, modern design with accessibility considerations

-StudyCards is built using a **React.js** front-end and a **Django REST Framework** back-end, ensuring a scalable and maintainable codebase ready for future enhancements.
+StudyCards is built using a **React.js** front-end and a **Django REST Framework** .

 ---